billy-nz/NZCOVID19/README.md

-# COVID-19
+# NZCOVID19 // UNDER CONSTRUCTION
-A simulation of the COVID-19 outbreak in New Zealand
+A R Shiny or Python Flask dashboard simulating COVID-19 outbreak in New Zealand with multiple experimental scenarios